Baltimore Ravens vs. Los Angeles Chargers NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Over/under insights

-- Baltimore and its opponents have combined to score more than 51.5 points in three of five games this season.
+- Baltimore and its opponents have gone over the current 51.5-point total in three of five games (60%) this season.

-- Los Angeles has combined with its opponents to score more than 51.5 points in two games this season.
+- Los Angeles' games have gone over 51.5 points in two opportunities this season.

-- Sunday's total is 4.1 points lower than the two team's combined 55.6 points per game average.
+- The combined points per game average of the two teams, 55.6, is 4.1 points greater than Sunday's over/under.

-- These two squads combine to surrender 46.6 points per game, 4.9 fewer than this contest's over/under.
+- The 46.6 combined points per game that these two squads have allowed this season are 4.9 fewer than the 51.5 total in this contest.

 Ravens stats and trends

-- Baltimore has two wins against the spread in five games this season.
+- Baltimore has two wins against the spread in five games this year.

-- This season, the Ravens are winless against the spread when entering a game as a favorite of 3 points or more (in three chances).

-- Baltimore's games this year have gone over the total in three out of five opportunities (60%).
+- Baltimore's games this year have hit the over three times in five opportunities (60%).

-- Baltimore is 1-2 against the spread and 2-1 overall this season when the team puts up more than 23.2 points.
+- Baltimore is 1-2 against the spread and 2-1 overall this season when the team records more than 23.2 points.

-- Baltimore is 2-3 against the spread and 4-1 overall when the team amasses more than 371.8 yards.
+- Baltimore is 2-3 against the spread and 4-1 overall when the team totals over 371.8 yards.

-- The Ravens have six giveaways this season, while the Chargers have seven takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Baltimore's matchup with the Chargers.